security-alliance/seal-911/README.md

 # SEAL 911

-SEAL 911 is a project designed to give users, developers, and even other security researchers an accessible method to contact a small group of highly trusted security researchers.
+SEAL 911 is a project designed to give users, developers, and security researchers an **accessible way** to connect with a small group of highly trusted security professionals in case of emergency.
 The group can be reached via the [Telegram bot](https://t.me/seal_911_bot).

-## How do I join?
+## How Do I Join?

-Given the high trust required for this project to function, membership is available on an invite-only basis.
+Given the high trust required for this project to function, membership is available on an **invite-only** basis.
 Typically, at least one existing member will vouch for the new member.
-Commercial organizations are limited to a maximum of two members.
+Commercial organisations are limited to a maximum of two members.

 ## Members

-The current list of members is available below, for transparency purposes.
+For the sake of transparency, the current list of members is provided below.

 - 0xc0ffeebabe
 - Iamdeadlyz